leosac/access-control/README.md

 ## License

-This project is released under the GNU Affero GPLv3 license.
+This project has been founded by Maxime Chamley (@maxhy), owned by Leosac SAS, and released under the GNU Affero GPLv3 license.
 A copy of the license can be found in the root folder.

 ![logo](https://raw.githubusercontent.com/leosac/leosac/master/rc/AGPLv3.png  "AGPL Logo")